New renderings of proposed Tennessee Titans stadium - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) — Images of what the proposed new Tennessee Titans stadium could look like have been released for the first time.

-Titans president and CEO Burke Nihill shared some design concepts last week, but the team released renderings of the domed stadium Tuesday morning.$50K lottery ticket sold at Food City in Gray
+Titans president and CEO Burke Nihill shared some design concepts last week, but the team released renderings of the domed stadium Tuesday morning.

 “We envision a potential new stadium that makes our community proud and enhances the reputation of our great city and state,” said Nihill in a news release.
 “We’re focused on designing a stadium capable of hosting a prestigious international event on a Sunday and a steady flow of impactful community programming later that same week.
 This is a building that would serve Nashville and Tennessee for generations.”